Nordsjøfly

 Nordsjøfly A/S was an airline which operated from 1977 to 1983 out of Haugesund Airport, Karmøy.
-Based in Avaldsnes in Karmøy, Norway, the airline used a mix of aircraft to operate scheduled and charter flights.
+Based in Avaldsnes in Karmøy Municipality, Norway, the airline used a mix of aircraft to operate scheduled and charter flights.
 It was started at the time of Haugesund Airport opening and commenced a taxi route service to Bergen and Stavanger, at first using the Piper PA-31 Chieftain and a Beechcraft 99 Queenliner.

 A service from Stavanger via Farsund to Kristiansand was introduced in 1980.
 Larger Britten-Norman Islander and Fairchild Swearingen Metroliner were used for charter flights, the latter also used on scheduled services from 1981.
 Norving bought the airline that year.
 Nordsjøfly never made a profit and was liquidated in 1983.
 Norving continued to carry on the scheduled services itself until 1987.

 History

 Nordsjøfly was incorporated on 9 April 1975, with one employee and operating one aircraft, a Cessna 402.
 It was based at Haugesund Airport, Karmøy, which opened the previous day.
 Nordsjøfly was one of two airlines established at the airport that year, the other being Coast Aero Center.
 For charter and general aviation operations the airline procured a Piper PA-31 Chieftain.

 The airline received a concession on 12 February 1976 to operate a taxi route connecting Haugesund to Bergen Airport, Flesland and Stavanger Airport, Sola.
 This had the advantage of the airline being allowed to operate more flexibly and could cancel flights with few passengers.
 On the other hand, it could only operate aircraft with up to ten passengers.
 The routes commenced on 5 March 1977 with three daily flights to Bergen and two to Stavanger.
 The regular concession for the route was granted to Braathens SAFE, but they chose not to execute it, allowing for a smaller airline to operate an interim service.
 For these route as well as charter the airline bought a Beechcraft 99 Queenliner and a Britten-Norman Islander.

 Operations of the route proved to be unprofitable.
 In 1977 the airline flew 12,000 passengers, but Nordsjøfly lost one million Norwegian krone in losses.
 Construction of a combined hangar and office building commenced in 1978.
 Nordsjøfly lost three million krone in 1979.
 The shipping company Normand increased its ownership in Nordsjøfly bought a quarter of the company that year.

 A major charter contract was signed with oil company Ameco in 1980 to fly its employees from Bergen and Stavanger to Aberdeen Airport.
 Nordsjøfly therefore bought a 19-passenger Fairchild Swearingen Metroliner to carry out the job.
 Braathens SAFE withdrew from their services to Farsund Airport, Lista in 1980.
 Both Nordsjøfly and Norving applied to operate the route, and the Ministry of Transport and Communications awarded the concession to Nordsjøfly.
 The route from Haugesund via Stavanger to Farsund and Kristiansand Airport, Kjevik commenced on 3 November.